 When are Employer Pension Contributions right for a Company Director?

-So are you taking your income as salary and then topping up with dividends?
-Yes?
+Are you taking your income as salary and then topping up with dividends?

 How You Can Use Employer Pension Contributions